carpentries/instructor-training/episodes/15-lesson-study.md

 What is useful about this model is that it helps us to be mindful of skipping steps in our ambition to achieve the highest levels of learning.
 Many courses strive -- and brag about -- bringing learners to "higher order" thought processes, asking learners to apply, analyze, evaluate, or create using content they learn in a course.
-When these efforts fail, it is typically because instructors have neglected to attend to the 'low-level' (foundational!) task of helping learners to remember and understand the underlying concepts.
+When these efforts fail, it is often because instructors have neglected to attend to the 'low-level' (foundational!) task of helping learners to remember and understand the underlying concepts.
 Most Carpentries workshop objectives, since they address novices, will focus at these lower levels.
 Be mindful to provide support where prior learning may be required.

 ## Using Formative Assessments